 SECLUSION AND RESTRAINT

-The Governing Board of School adopts the following policy which shall be effective on that date that the policy is adopted by the Board.
+The Governing Board of Westside Atlanta Charter School (“Board”) adopts the following policy which shall be effective on that date that the policy is adopted by the Board.

 SECTION 1.
 General Policy Provisions.

 SECTION 1.1.
 The use of chemical restraint, mechanical restraint, or prone restraint, as defined by Georgia Department of Education Rule 160-5-1-.35, is prohibited in the School.